Tamala Park, Western Australia: History

 The Mooro group of Noongar were familiar with the area, and several of their traditional stories and legends refer to local Tamala Park land features, such as Waukolup Hill, although evidence suggests that they lived much further east, closer to modern-day Wanneroo Road.

 The suburb was formally established by excision of parts of Mindarie, Clarkson and Burns Beach on 9 September 1988.

 Present use

 At present, Tamala Park is mostly unoccupied bushland, primarily used as a landfill and recycling centre.
 Two arterial roads, Marmion Avenue and Connolly Drive, run through it and link the suburbs on each side.
-It is a large locality, extending from the Joondalup railway line in the east, to the coast of the Indian Ocean, where it leads onto Burns Beach to the south and Claytons Beach in Mindarie to the north.
+It is a large locality, extending from the Yanchep line in the east, to the coast of the Indian Ocean, where it leads onto Burns Beach to the south and Claytons Beach in Mindarie to the north.

 Tamala Park is in the process of being developed.
 The Tamala Park Regional Council (TPRC) was established to develop 165 ha of land in the Tamala Park locality.
 The Council comprises 12 councillors representing the 7 owner councils that make up the TPRC as follows: